VerKnowSys/Syndir/README.md

 ## KNOWN BUGS:
 * Synshot/ Syndir are currently unable to gracefully handle "too many open files" error on deep/big source directories.
+* Currently no SSH keys are working.
+For now only password auth is supported (it requires some more work)

 ## License: